Educational psychology is one of the oldest branches in the field, with roots dating back at least to Plato.

 As mentioned in the discussion of Nathaniel Gage’s theory of effective teaching, student motivation is an important component to assess and encourage.

 As noted above, the cognitivist approach to educational psychology includes understanding how the brain learns by forming new connections between neurons.
-The Teaching a Growth Mindset activity inspires adults to learn by referencing their inherent neuroplasticity.
+The Adopt A Growth Mindset activity is a simple guide to replacing fixed mindset thinking with growth statements.
+It can inspire adults to learn by referencing their inherent neuroplasticity.

 The idea is that with enough effort and repetition, we can form new and durable connections within our brains of a positive and adaptive nature.